liangzheng816/OfficeDocs-SharePoint/migration/mm-google-overview.md

 - **Step 1:** [Connect to Google](mm-google-step1-connect.md).
 Sign in to your Google account and install Microsoft 365 migration app in Google Workspace Marketplace.

 - **Step 2:** [Scan and assess](mm-google-step2-scan-assess.md).
 Add Google Drives for scanning.
 Once the scans are complete, download [Scan reports](/sharepointmigration/mm-cloud-reports) to investigate any possible issues that might block your migration.
 - **Step 3:** [Copy to Migrations list](mm-google-step3-copy-to-migrations.md).
-After a Google Drive is scanned as "Ready to migrate" you can add them to your migration list.
+After a Google Drive is scanned as "Ready to migrate", you can add them to your migration list.

 - **Step 4:** [Review destination paths](mm-google-step4-review-destinations.md).
 We automatically map source paths to any exactly matching destination paths.
 Ensure content is being copied to the right place by reviewing and modifying as needed for each destination path.